 - Asking what type of management behavior and management system is needed to improve and transform the organization.

 To Improve (or Transform), an Organization Must Address

 - People: How to respect, engage and develop employees?

 Aligning purpose, process and people is the central task of management.

 - Enterprise transformation is the process of an organization shifting its business model to a desired future state.

-- Lean transformation requires learning a new way of thinking and acting, characterized not by implementing a series of steps or solutions, but addressing key questions of purpose, process and people.
+- A lean transformation requires learning a new way of thinking and acting, characterized not by implementing a series of steps or solutions, but addressing key questions of purpose, process and people.